 The Genetic Counseling Program is accredited by the Accreditation Council for Genetic Counseling (ACGC).
+The program received full accreditation status in December of 2021 for the maximum allowable term of 8 years.
 Visit the College's accreditation page for information about other accrediting agencies that review Baylor College of Medicine's educational programs.